Here are some tips and trends to consider when choosing palletizing equipment:

 The effort to reduce secondary packaging is accelerating, which is having a significant impact on the design of palletizing equipment.
 The trend is driving hybrid palletizing solutions involving both conventional and robotics technology.
 Simultaneous operations are also becoming more prevalent, such as palletizing and stretch wrapping in a single integrated piece of equipment.
 Increasing numbers of package applications are better suited to fully automated equipment; thus, the need for package handling flexibility involving quick “tool-less” or fully automated technology.

-2. Weigh total cost of ownership and future needs.
+2. Weigh total cost of ownership and future palletizing equipment needs.

-3. Don’t forget about safety when updating palletizing technology.
+3. Don’t forget about safety when updating palletizing equipment.

 4. Consumer-level developments and graphics technology may affect your machine decisions.

 Warehouse stores are driving more display-type pallet loads and cases.
 In turn, this drives the need for graphics-out palletizing, often requiring the placement of tier sheets between layers and corner boards to improve load integrity and warehouse stackability.
 It may also require you to think about hooding versus stretch wrapping—a single layer of hood film will show off graphics and bar codes more easily.